Hunter commander honors fallen by presenting wreath to City of Savannah

 |0

-This work, Hunter commander honors fallen by presenting wreath to City of Savannah [Image 2 of 2], by Kevin Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hunter commander honors fallen by presenting wreath to City of Savannah, by Kevin Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT